imschwartz89/MagicSquare/README.md

 For instance if you want to run **magicSquare3.py** on **square4x4.txt**, you would run the following command:
 <br />`$ python3 magicSquare3.py -i square4x4.txt`

-This will solve the 4x4 in **square4x4.txt** and display the results on the screen (formatting is different than displayed):
+This will solve the 4x4 in **square4x4.txt** and display the results on the screen (formatting is different than what is shown):

 >Magic Number: 34
 ><br /> 1 15  0  4